yuzhou2/swagger-doclet/README.md

 	<tr><td>-optionalParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are optional.
 The default list contains optionalParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-csvParamsTags</td><td>This adds additional tags to the list of javadoc tags used for setting whether operation parameters are csv/multi valued.
 The default list contains csvParams.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

+	<tr><td>-implicitParamTags</td><td>This adds additional tags to the list of javadoc tags used for adding additional resource method parameters.
+The default list contains implicitParam,additionalParam,extraParam.
+NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>

 	<tr><td>-paramsFormatTags</td><td>This adds additional tags to the list of javadoc tags used for setting formats for operation parameters.
 The default list contains paramsFormat, formats.
 NOTE: The values in the doclet option should NOT have the @ symbol on them.</td></tr>